kubevela/kubevela/README.md

 ## Features

-- **Zero-restriction application deployment system** - design and express platform capabilities with CUE and Helm per needs of your application, and let Kubernetes controller guarantee the determinism in the application deployment.
-GUI forms are automatically generated for capabilities so even your dashboard are fully extensible.
-- **Generic progressive rollout framework** - built-in rollout framework and strategies to upgrade your microservice regardless of its workload type (e.g. stateless, stateful, or even custom operators etc).
-- **Multi-cluster multi-revision application deployment** - built-in model to deploy or rollout your apps across hybrid infrastructures, with Service Mesh for traffic shifting.
-- **Simple and native** - KubeVela is a just simple Kubernetes custom controller, all its capabilities are defined as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) so they naturally work with any CI/CD or GitOps tools which work with Kubernetes.
+**Developer Centric**

+KubeVela introduces the *Application* as the main API to capture a full deployment of microservices, and builds features around the application needs only.
+Progressive rollout and multi-cluster deployment are provided out-of-box.
+No infrastructure level concerns, simply deploy.

+**Platform-as-Code**

+KubeVela models platform features (such as workloads, operational behaviors, and cloud services) as reusable [CUE](https://github.com/cuelang/cue) and/or [Helm](https://helm.sh/) components, per needs of your application.
+And when your needs grow, these capabilities can expand naturally in a programmable approach.
+No restriction, fully extensible.

+**Simple yet Reliable**

+KubeVela enforces those programmable components with [Kubernetes Control Loop](https://kubernetes.io/docs/concepts/architecture/controller/) so they will never leave configuration drift in your clusters.
+Also, this makes KubeVela work with any CI/CD or GitOps tools via declarative API without any integration burden.

 ## Documentation